jin-eld/tox-prpl/README.md

 This is a [Tox](http://tox.im) plugin for [Pidgin](http://pidgin.im).

-The development is still in the very early stages and while some things work, the plugin is not yet stable and will crash Pidgin at some point.
+The development is still in the very early stages and while some things work, the plugin is by far not complete and might be unstable.

 ### Current status

 As mentioned above, this is a very early stage of development so don't expect too much.
-It's also my very first libpurple protocol plugin and my first time with glib, so I'm sure I messed up a thing or two or even more.
-Well, I certainly have, because right now it crashes after about 10 messages ;)
+It's also my very first libpurple protocol plugin and my first time with glib, so I'm sure I messed up a thing or two or even more. :>

+In my last test I had a conversation with three people and things seemed to work well.

 Below is a list of things that are implemented (which does not mean they are not buggy and won't crash and burn):